Non-Park Use Permit Policies

 • Month 6 and longer = $1.44/sf/wk

-Detailed drawings of all planned work, as appropriate.
-Among other things, drawings should clearly show any trees in the vicinity of your work.
-If your project includes any permanent installations on PP&R property, you will also be required to submit digital and paper as-builts for your facilities once the project is completed, in accordance with PP&R format guidelines.
+If your project includes any permanent installations on park property, you are required to provide digital and paper as-builts for your facilities once the project is complete in accordance with PP&R guidelines.

 Contacts

-• The name and contact information for your on-site project manager.
+• Name, address, and contact information for the applicant.

-• Name, address and contact information for any contractor(s).
+• Name, address, and contact information for any contractor.

 Insurance

-• Coverage for the City of Portland, its officers, agents, and employees as additional insured.
+“Portland Parks & Recreation” or “The City of Portland, its officers, agents and employees” as additional insured

-If your organization is self-insured, we need a letter or certificate stating so.
+If your organization is self-insured, please send a Self-Insured letter or Certificate.

-Non-Park Use of Park Property Permit Insurance Requirements (pdf)
+Please see standard insurance requirements: Non-Park Use of Park Property Permit Insurance Requirements

 Portland Parks & Recreation